marksuit42/Credit-Card-Risk-Revenue-Fraud-Analytics/README.md

 - Fraud and suspicious transaction patterns
 - Delinquency exposure using **DPD buckets**

-This is the same type of analytics used at **American Express, JPMorgan, Mastercard, Citi**.

----

 ## 🗄️ Data Model
 | Table | Rows | Purpose |